Frequently Asked Questions

 As long as Sutton decides it is providing value.

-The contract with Constellation runs through January 2024 meter reads.
+The current contract with Constellation runs through January 2024 meter reads.
+The Town signed a new contract with Constellation that will run from January 2024 through January 2026.
 When that contract ends, Sutton can either sign a new electricity supply contract and extend the program, or end the program.
-While the Town’s intention is to continue the program, if the Town decides to end the program, the Town will make an announcement, and all active participants will be seamlessly transitioned to National Grid’s Basic Service offering.
+While the Town’s intention is to continue the program, if the Town decides to end the program, the Town will make an announcement, and all active participants will be seamlessly transitioned to National Grid’s Basic Service.

 Who do I call when the power goes out?

-Call National Grid as always.
-National Grid will continue to deliver your electricity and maintain the poles and wires.
+Call National Grid, as always.
+National Grid will continue to deliver your electricity, maintain the poles and wires, and address power outages.

 I have a tax-exempt account.
 How can I retain my account's tax-exempt status, and where do I send my tax-exemption documentation?